Cooking On The Ranch

 Is Ranchero Sauce the Same as Salsa?

 Not in my books.
-Rancheros sauce is a thick luscious combination to tomato paste and sauce combined with copped vegetables, rather than blended vegetables.
+Rancheros sauce is a thick luscious combination of tomato paste and sauce combined with copped vegetables, rather than blended vegetables.
 The result is much different than salsa that you’d serve with tortilla chips.

 Ranchero Sauce vs. Enchilada Sauce, What’s the Difference?